Seven tests before surgery

 3. Check whether the patient wears metal jewelry and has tattoos;

 Rings, necklaces, earrings, denture umbilical rings, and pudendal piercings can be hooked into electrical circuits, increasing the risk of burns.
 Tongue pins can damage the endoscope and hinder intubation in an emergency.
 In tattoos, the ink (particularly red) often contains metallic components that may conduct electricity or be a conductor of heat.
 It is recommended to remove all perforated or non-perforated jewelry, if the jewelry cannot be removed, it is recommended to use bipolar technology first.
 When single-stage must be used, avoid the current loop flowing through the metal jewelry.
-By covering the jewelry with gauze, avoid direct contact between the skin and the jewelry, and do not touch the jewelry with an electric knife pen to prevent the residual heat from being transmitted to the jewelry and causing burns.
+Cover the jewelry with gauze, avoid direct contact between the skin and the jewelry, and do not touch the jewelry with an electric knife pen to prevent the residual heat from being transmitted to the jewelry and causing burns.

 4. Check whether the patient has a pacemaker.

-What if the patient has buried metal objects, pacemakers, cochlear implants, hearing aids?
-For patients with cardiac pacemakers or metal implants, high-frequency electrocautery (can be used under the guidance of the manufacturer or a cardiologist) is prohibited or used with caution, or bipolar electrocautery is used instead.
+What if the patient has buried metal objects, pacemakers, cochlear implants, and hearing aids?
+For patients with cardiac pacemakers or metal implants, high-frequency electrocautery (which can be used under the guidance of the manufacturer or a cardiologist) is prohibited or used with caution, or bipolar electrocautery is used instead.
 If a monopolar electrocautery is needed, the lowest effective power and the shortest time should be used; the position of the negative electrode plate of the circuit should be close to the surgical site; when choosing the position of the negative electrode plate of the circuit to be pasted, let the current main circuit avoid metal implants; strengthen monitoring, Closely observe the patient's condition.
 For patients with cardiac pacemakers, bipolar coagulation and low-power operation should be used preferentially under the guidance of professionals, to avoid loop current passing through the heart and pacemaker, and to keep the leads away from the pacemaker and its leads as far as possible.
 Patients should be examined separately after surgery.
 For patients with cochlear implants undergoing head and neck surgery, if there is no cochlear external reference electrode, monopolar cannot be used, and bipolar can be used.
 Bipolar contact with implants is strictly prohibited.
-High-frequency alternating current leakage may interfere with the hearing aid's reception of radio waves, and may damage two-piece hearing aids, making them unsuitable for electrosurgery.
+High-frequency alternating current leakage may interfere with the hearing aid's reception of radio waves and may damage two-piece hearing aids, making them unsuitable for electrosurgery.

 5. Check the patient placement.
-The patient should not be in contact with conductive objects, such as operating table and metal infusion stand.
-The patient should be placed in an electrically insulated position, kept dry, pay attention to catheterization, and do not use wet sheets.
+The patient should not be in contact with conductive objects, such as an operating table and metal infusion stand.
+The patient should be placed in an electrically insulated position, kept dry, pay attention to catheterization, and not use wet sheets.
 Leakage current can flow to the electrosurgical generator through metal parts and ground along the operating table.